Monsauce/Open-the-North/CONTRIBUTING.md

 4. Submit a [pull request][link_pullrequest].

-    The Open the North exexcutive team will review your changes and if everything is up to board merge them in!
+    The Open the North executive team will review your changes and if everything is up to board merge them in!

 ## Recognising contributions
 In addition to many thank yous and virtual high fives we will be recognizing contributions by adding your name (or your nom de plume) to the app!